a-djebali/a-djebali.github.io/_posts/2018-01-29-etl-query-twitter-hadoop-sqoop-hive.md

 ## Serializers and Deserializers

 In Hive, SerDe is an abbreviation for Serializer and Deserializer, and is an interface used by Hive to determine how to process a record.
 Serializers and Deserializers operate in opposite ways.
 The Deserializer interface takes a string or binary representation of a record, and translates it into a Java object that Hive can manipulate.
 The Serializer, on the other hand, will take a Java object that Hive has been working with, and turn it into something that Hive can write to HDFS.
 Commonly, Deserializers are used at query time to execute `SELECT` statements, and Serializers are used when writing data, such as through an `INSERT-SELECT` statement.
-In this project, we wrote a JSONSerDe, which can be used to transform a JSON record into something that Hive can process.
+In this project, we wrote a `JSONSerDe`, which can be used to transform a JSON record into something that Hive can process.

 Before moving forward, make sure `json-serde-X.X.X.jar` is in your $HIVE_HOME/lib directory, otherwise download it.